yzhang951/yzhang951.github.io/_teaching/Crystal_Plasticity.md

 This command could be used to monitor the simulation process.

 ## Step 5: Postprocessing
 Python interface is very useful to postprocess the Abaqus output.
-Here is an example I used to extract elastic lattice strain.
+Here is an example I used to extract elastic lattice strain for DP-HEA project.
+The script cannot be used directly here due to different defination of Set and number of elements.
+Please modify accordingly.
 ```python
 from odbAccess import *
 import numpy as np